Astros manager, GM suspended, team fined for cheating during 2017 championship season: reports

 According to MLB.com, the ruling said the sign-stealing was mostly player-driven but Cora played a key role in setting it up.

-Manfred cleared Astros owner Jim Crane of any wrongdoing.
+Manfred cleared Crane of any wrongdoing

 “Crane is extraordinarily troubled and upset by the conduct of members of his organization, fully supported my investigation and provided unfettered access to any and all information requested,” he said.